appuio/docs/services/02_general_concepts.rst

 TODO: describe custom runners?

-A feature that we find especially useful is that jobs can be run inside a docker container of choice.
+A feature that we find especially useful is that jobs can be run inside a docker container.
 Instead of having to install dependencies for testing, building etc. inside of our job, we can simply specify a docker image that already includes all those dependencies and execute our job within.
-This is as easy as using an officially maintained docker image from the hub in many cases.
+In many cases, this is as easy as using an officially maintained docker image from the Hub.

 If we need a very specific configuration or dependencies while executing our job, we can build a tailor-made docker image just for running the job.
-We will call this process **creating a custom runner** later on in this documentation.
+We will describe how to **create a custom runner** later on in this documentation.

 **Relevant Readings / Resources**